lucidrains/local-attention/README.md

 logits = model(x) # (1, 8192, 256)
 ```

-## Enwik8 at 4096, local attention window size of 256
+### Enwik8 at 4096

+window size of 256, lookback of 1, total receptive field of 512

 ```bash
 $ python train.py